Losant/losant-docs/docs/workflows/triggers/serial.md

   "applicationId": <id of the current application>, "applicationName": <name of the current application>, "data": {
-    "serial": <data recieved from the serial port>,
+    "serial": <data received from the serial port>,
   },
   "deviceId": <id of the edge device>,
   "deviceName": <the edge device name>,